 Asking someone how they are compensated may seem like a taboo topic.
 But when you are considering hiring a financial planner, you absolutely should ask how they are paid and understand the answer.
-An advisor’s compsensation often affects their objectivity and the products they recommend or don’t.
-Here’s an overview of the major types of compensation in the financial services industry.
+An advisor’s compensation often affects their objectivity and the products they recommend or don’t.
+The financial services industry has created many similar-sounding labels such as fee based financial advisor and fee only financial advisor.
+To sort through the clutter, here’s an overview of the major types of compensation for financial planners.

 Commission Based Financial Advisors